TeppoJouttenus/curating/modules/curate.md

 # Tasks

 Below are the different tasks for you to do as a curator.
 Each has estimates for the required time and volume of output.
 They are meant to give you something to start with but we know that you are responsible professionals and will use your time well.
+So don't feel too constrained by our estimates.

 > Please let us know whenever you have ideas on how to best achieve an awesome discovery experience.